raufmirzayee/raufmirzayee.github.io/_pages/about.md

 I'm experienced in Python, R, SQL, Tableau, PowerBI, Adobe Analytics, Adobe Target.

 Currently working full-time in the travel technology industry while enrolled in graduate school part-time.
 I love connecting with other folks in the data science & analytics space as well as other women in tech.
+Feel free to connect or contact me via LinkedIn.